Mahou Shoujo Nante Mouiidesukara: Characters

 She is Yuzuka’s acquaintance, and later gets acquainted by Chiya.
 She is a cute girl, much younger than Yuzaka and Chiya, and behaves very politely and considerately so that she even affects the usually emotionless Chiya.
-She seems to be able to see and feel Miton.
+She seems to be able to see and feel Miton and Pochi as well as spirits, which indicates that she also has the aptitude of a magical girl.
+Her imaginary magical girl outfit is a cat suit that enables her to ride a giant ice cream cone like a rocket.